How to become a medicine management technician: Korina's story

 Keep an open mind about your career path and you can end up loving your job!

-What to expect if you want to be a pharmacy technician
+What to expect if you want to become a medicine management technician

 Korina is at the beginning of her career as a pharmacy technician.
 Pharmacy technicians prepare and supply medicines for prescriptions, under the supervision of a pharmacist.
 In time she will have opportunities to develop into more senior roles, including specialist clinical roles and leadership roles.